preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 To store this on a computer, we need to convert the $s$, $m$, and $e$ values into their binary representations `S`, `M`, and `E`

 - s is the sign.
 If the sign bit `S` is 0 then the number is positive (ie, +1).
 1 means negative (ie, -1).
-For the purposes of inverse square root x will always be positive (you can't take square roots of negative numbers in the "real" world), `S` will always be 0.
-We'll just ignore it for the rest of this post.
+For the purposes of inverse square root x will always be positive (you can't take square roots of negative numbers in the "real" world), so `S` will always be 0.
+We can ignore it for the rest of this post.
 - m is the mantissa.
-Since the leading digit of a floating point number is always a 1 in binary, the 1 is implied and `M` is just the fractional part after the point (ie, m = 1 + `M`) [^4]
+Since the leading digit of a floating point number is always a 1 in binary, the 1 is implied and `M` is just the fractional part after the point (ie, m = 1 + `M`) [^5]
 - e is the exponent.
 To store positive and negative exponents, we take the unsigned 8 bit exponent value (`E`) and subtract 127 to get a range from -127 to +128.
 This allows us to store tiny fractions smaller than 1 using negative exponents and large numbers bigger than 1 using positive exponents.

 Putting all those constraints together, we get the following equation for our floating point number x in terms of the binary representations of `S`, `M`, and `E`